 Practical information regarding exchange studies (including QTEM exchange) at Hanken can be found on the Incoming Exchange pages.

 There is no separate course catalogue for QTEM students.
-The course catalogue for incoming exchange students is found in WebOodi.
+The course catalogue for incoming exchange students is found here.

-To see the course offers in WebOodi you do not need a login.
-In order to get at least the required 22 ECTS of the course choice in "quantitative" or "semi-quantitative" courses you should mainly check in WebOodi under the subjects Accounting, Economics and Finance.
+In order to get at least the required 22 ECTS of the course choice in "quantitative" or "semi-quantitative" courses you should mainly check under the subjects Accounting, Economics and Finance.

 The course selection for the following academic year is published in the spring each year, usually in May.
 The Autumn semester comprises period 1 & 2 and the Spring semester period 3 & 4.
 Note that the courses are subject to change every year.
-You have to plan following the current academic year Study Handbook until the upcoming will be published.
+You have to plan following the current academic year's course list until the upcoming will be published.

-WebOodi will open for registrations on 1 August (autumn courses only) and on 1 December (spring courses).
-You shall register your courses in the study tool WebOodi, where all Hanken students apply for courses by registration.
+Official course registration opens on 1 August (autumn courses only) and on 1 December (spring courses).
+You shall register your courses in the study tool Sisu, where all Hanken students apply for courses by registration.